BZIvanov/Learning-SpringBoot/SpringFramework/IoCandDI/DependencyInjectionDemo/README.md

-# Spring Boot dependency injection demo
+# Dependency Injection demo

-Example of dependency injection.
+Demonstrates Dependency Injection and managing multiple implementations with `@Qualifier`.

+## Demo usage

-Open `http://localhost:8080/subject` to access the endpoint.
+Open `http://localhost:8080` to access the endpoint.

-## Project configs
+## Project config

-Here is a list of how this project was configured in the Spring Initializr
+The boilerplate code files were removed for simplicity.
+Only the essential files are in this demo.

 - Project: Maven
-- Language: Java
+- Language: Java 23
-- Spring Boot: 3.3.0
+- Spring Boot: 3.4.2
-- Project Metadata:
-  - Group: com.example
-  - Artifact: mycoolapp
-  - Name: mycoolapp
-  - Description: Demo project for Spring Boot
-  - Package Name: com.example.mycoolapp
-  - Packaging: JAR
-  - Java: 22
 - Dependencies:
   - Spring Web
-  - Spring Boot DevTools

 ## @Component annotation